Research Info for Undergrads

 If you are a Carleton student, there are two ways that you can do research with me: for pay or for academic credit.
-I sometimes have positions during the summer and term that are paid, I will announce those opportunities through the CS mailing list.
+I sometimes have positions during the summer that are paid; I will announce those opportunities through the CS mailing list.
 I am often open to supervising an independent study and/or research during the term, though it will need to be on a project that I am actively working so that it is a good use of my time.
 If you are interested in working with me for academic credit, please email me and I’m happy to chat about the options.
 I also will give more detail on what that involves on this page.

 I want to be in your lab!

-If you’re interested in research that seeks to answer open questions in biology, this is the section for you.
+Awesome, I’m excited to hear of your interest!
 To best prepare for doing this kind of research with me, please read this page thoroughly, try out Symbulation, and read this review article.
 You can also read at least the introduction of this paper.
 These will give you a solid grasp of what my research involves and what projects I’m looking to get students involved with.
 If you’re even more excited after reading these materials, check my calendar (linked on homepage) and email me a time you’d like to meet and talk further.

 Symbu what?…..